OpenTelemetry Observability v0.0.16

 Metric NameTypeUnitDescription

-klio.wal.written_sizeCounterByNumber of bytes written to disk for WAL files
+klio.server.wal.written_sizeCounterByNumber of bytes written for WAL files (per tier)

-klio.wal.latest_written_timeGaugesUnix epoch timestamp of the most recently written WAL file to disk
+klio.server.wal.latest_written_timeGaugesUnix epoch timestamp of the most recently written WAL file (per tier)

 Metric NameTypeUnitDescription